Meet the animals

 Rainforest Canopy

-Climb up to the roof of the forest and get a bird's eye view of what life is like suspended 20 meters above the rainforest floor.
+Climb up to the roof of the forest and get an idea of what life is like suspended 20 metres above the rainforest floor.
+Watch our adorable monkeys leaping around their enclosures and our herd of sulcata tortoises munching on their leaves.

 monkey icon